skyguy94/Simple.LocalDb/README.md

 - If you want to copy paste parts of the code into yours, have at it.

 - If you need to target the .Net 3.5 (neee 2.0) runtime and reference a signed assembly.
-Grab the sample and have at it.
+Grab the source and have at it.
-- If you want to copy this code and publish a new nuget package from it with 0..n modifications.
+- If you want to copy this code and publish a new nuget package from it with a different name and 0..n modifications.
 Have at it.

 Example Managed API usage: